Scholarships for CISA students

-The Arthur John Fitzgerald Fellowship was created to support doctoral students pursing their PhD in counseling Psychology.
-Mr. Fitzgerald earned his Masters of Counseling degree from ASU in 1984 and strongly believed in the value of higher education.
+The Arthur John Fitzgerald Fellowship provides support in the amount of $1,000 to doctoral students in counseling psychology.
+Mr. Fitzgerald earned his Master of Counseling degree from ASU in 1984 and strongly believed in the value of higher education.
 It was his wish to support graduate students as they work toward a doctoral degree in counseling psychology.
-During his life, Mr. Fitzgerald served as Pastor in many congregations throughout the United States and preached many meaningful sermons fostering ecumenicity, promotion of opportunities for youth, and advancement of housing for the poor.
+During his life, Mr. Fitzgerald served as pastor in many congregations throughout the United States and preached many meaningful sermons fostering ecumenicity, promotion of opportunities for youth, and advancement of housing for the poor.

 The late Kemper and Ethyl Marley were prominent Arizona ranchers, business people and philanthropists.
 They established the multi-million dollar Kemper and Ethyl Marley Foundation to assist area charities that support children’s issues and education, the arts, historical societies, and medical services.
 Their special interest in farming, ranching, agriculture and related issues lead to their strong support for this scholarship and the ASU Polytechnic campus.
 Eligible students must meet the following criteria for consideration.

 - Must be pursuing a degree in Applied Biological Sciences (ABS)

 - Must maintain a cumulative 3.0 grade point average

 - Must have completed at least 24 hours of credit at ASU.

 - Must be interested in pursuing a career in veterinary medicine.

 With a deep commitment to supporting access to higher education and student success and an understanding of the difference that scholarships make in helping students complete their degrees, Duane and Maureen Roen established the Harley and Doris Roen Scholarship at ASU in the College of Integrative Sciences and Arts, where they are faculty/staff members.